shurane/tentament/README.md

 over 5, like `android:priority="10"`, `Tentament` ends up running before `SetupWizardActivity` and then no issues arise.
 Priority just handles the order that the apps are launched, as far as I can tell.

+If extra information is needed, just say the word.